 Alongside gut health, hormonal imbalance is one of the top contributing factors to health issues in women.
 This article discusses natural solutions for women’s hormone imbalance.

-The answer is imbalanced HORMONES!
+The answer is hormonal imbalance!

 Women’s hormone imbalance occurs when the glands in the body that make up the hormonal or endocrine system produce too much or too little of the particular hormone it is responsible for.
 This imbalance can occur for many reasons.